egel/egel.github.io/_posts/2020-07-20-what-makes-you-be-a-better-programmer.md

 > Disclaimer: this topic is huge and the man could write a book about it.
 In this article, I will try to emphasize some points which might be a bit different from the well-known stereotype (intelligent, educated, fast typist, fast thinker).
 This topic will also try to answer the question of how to discover some true potential even in a programming newbie.

-## Let's start with positives
+## Let's start with positive aspects

 What could advocate for being a promising/awesome programmer to the others?
-I will not take into consideration the obvious part - skills (which are crucial to getting the job), in here, I will try to focus on behavior and character of each personality and how this might correspond to become an effective programmer.
+I will not take into consideration the obvious part - skills (which are crucial to getting the job done), in here, I will try to focus on behavior and character of each personality and how this might correspond to become an effective programmer.

 ### Positive character